rkimelman/GeorgiaTechProject3-WashUResearch/README.md

 - "CondensedCode" is the more generalizable version of "CodeOriginal" that I wrote in leading a team of undergraduates.

-- "CondensedCodeOutput" is a presentation that I made displaying the output and results of "condensed code."
+- "CondensedCodeOutput" is a presentation that I made displaying the output and results of "CondensedCode."

 - "MeditationRetreatData" is a presentation that I made showing the results from EEG data I analyzed using Brain Vision Analyzer.